JacksonJeans/amazon-selling-partner-api-php/README.md

- Aufgabe 2 -  Erstellen einer zu signierenden Zeichenfolge.
+ Task 2 - Create a string to be signed.

 DOCU: